YomNom/25LiveREDO/README.md

 # 25LiveREDO https://25-live-redo.vercel.app/
 This is a Svelte+Vite project that redesigns the user interface for the 25Live scheduling system (https://25live.collegenet.com/pro/uc#!/home/dash) for the University of Cincinnati.
 This system is used by multiple colleges/universities and other organizations to schedule one-day events, such as classes and student hosted events.
 (To know more -> https://knowledge25.knowledgeowl.com/help/about-25live) A more pinpoint description is that this system is made only to schedule events and request resources for events, such as a projector.
 You wouldn't visit this website to sign up for an event.
 The redesign was made with students in mind and focuses on easibility of reserving a location.
 We surveyed and interviewed a small pool of people from the University of Cincinnati and some outside to account for in our decisionmaking.

-## Data Unsecure
+## Data Unsecured
-The website does not ask for your log in upon visiting the site and gives a guest user access to all events and location information hosted by the organization, which shouldn't be accessible by a guest user.
+The website does not ask for your login upon visiting the site and gives a guest user access to all events and location information hosted by the organization, which shouldn't be accessible by a guest user.
 However, it is not accessible for a logged-in user.
 Other colleges/universities that use 25Live require login to access the reservation system.
 The only other 25Live we found that did not was the University of Louisville.
 Because of that, this project redesign is the layout for a logged-in user shown in the picture below.

 ![Screenshot 2024-11-19 181854](https://github.com/user-attachments/assets/7c88d7d9-2368-4448-a7fa-65edc34ef0fe)

-# Layout
+## Layout
 On our main view, there are three components: eventform, list of rooms, and a list of the user's current events.
 The items in the top right are only there to simulate the original.
 We didn't include tasks because we didn't want to carryover any of 25Live's dreams of being a planner.

 ![Screenshot 2024-11-19 182214](https://github.com/user-attachments/assets/998cfabd-e375-4dd8-9f8a-ba97ee441268)